le-krogoth/hrafn/README.md

 * **host**: Scanned host
 * **ip**: IP address of scanned host
 * **fingerprint**: Fingerprint of certificate found on host
+* **certchain**: Details about the certificate chain, including position, issuer, subject, serial number, validity and signature algorithm.
+Fields are separated by :, lines by ;
 * **sslv2**: Amount of supported ciphers with this protocol version
 * **sslv3**: Amount of supported ciphers with this protocol version
 * **tlsv1_0**: Amount of supported ciphers with this protocol version